biomedvis/biomedvis.github.io/team.md

 title: Team
 layout: teams
 permalink: /team/
-intro_image_absolute: true
-intro_image_hide_on_mobile: false
 ---

-Team
+# Organization Team

-This is the Organization Committee of the BioMedVis Spring School.
+The team consists of the following researchers with their specialization in diverse fields of BioMedical visualizations.